Andrew Sayer supervises 6 postgraduate research students. Some of the students have produced research profiles, these are listed below:

 I am keen to supervise empirical and theoretical research relating to any of the above topics, preferably pursued in a post-disciplinary manner, and having some concern for the implications for human well-being!
 There may be possibilities for co-supervision not only with colleagues in Sociology, but also colleagues in other departments with complementary interests.
 In the past I have co-supervised with colleagues in Linguistics, and I have also had links with human geography, philosophy and politics in the past.
 I also welcome visiting research students who are doing PhDs elsewhere but want to spend a term or two in Lancaster with some supervision from me.
 Please email me if you'd like to discuss research possibilities.

-Graduate: SOCL 912 Theories of Economy and Society and SOCL 921 Contemporary Debates in Sociology: Critique and Value, plus contributions to Introduction to Philosophy of Social Science and Ethics and Social Research
+Graduate: SOCL 921 Contemporary Debates in Sociology: Critique and Value, plus contributions to Introduction to Philosophy of Social Science, and Sociology 101 (undergraduate).

 I joined the department in 1993 from Sussex University.
 My two main interests are firstly social theory and political economy, and secondly philosophical issues in social science.
 My early work in the seventies and eighties was devoted to the development of radical political economic theory through the study of uneven development, and urban and regional change.
 I published both theoretical and empirical research in this field, including The New Social Economy: Reworking the Division of Labor (with R.A.Walker, Blackwell, 1992), and Microcircuits of Capital (with Kevin Morgan, Polity, 1988).
 I then worked on political economic theory itself, attempting to reconstruct it in the wake of post-Marxism and the rise of neoliberalism (Radical Political Economy: A Critique, Blackwell, 1995).
 On the philosophical/methodological side I have a longstanding interest in critical realism as a philosophy of and for the social sciences.
 This is represented in my Method in Social Science (Routledge 1992) and in Realism and Social Science (Sage, 2000).